failure-driven/blog/content/post/rails-camp/commit-6-welcome-to-the-game.md

 Co-authored-by: Michael Milewski <saramic@gmail.com>
 {{< / highlight >}}

-Emily is a vue.js developer and she mentioned this was her first experience with snapshot testing.
-We are still debating as to how usefull it is.
-The idea is taking a snapshot of the DOM of the React component under test.
-This means if something changes the snapshot changes as well.
+Emily is a [vue.js](link/to/vue) developer and this was her first experience with snapshot testing.
+To be honest, we have only been playing with it for a short while and are still debating as to how usefull it actually is.

+The way it works is (**TODO**) takes a snapshot of the DOM for the React component under test.
+This means if an element changes or state causes a change in the DOM, then the snapshot changes when test are run again.
+You can then verify the changes are what you expected.

 To make it more manageable the snapshot is shallow rendered only rendering the one component under test and not the hierarchy of components below or above.

-The problem is that very quickly huge swaths of HTML like snapshots are being generated and as they change a developer is most likely to just say, yes to all sorts of changes.
+The problem, however, is that very quickly huge swaths of HTML like snapshots are being generated which can become a nightmare as you try to find the diffs.
+As you can imagine, developers who are in a rush or dont know better, are likely to just accept those changes without double checking.
-There is certainly no Test Driven aspect to them.

-**TODO** put in an example of a snapshot test and output?
+### 5 minutes with Emily

+**Emily:**

-> **Emily** "I see how useful this would be for refactoring to see you have not
+> "I see how useful this would be for refactoring to see you have not changed anything
-> changed anything by accident"
+> by accident"

-As a test we put a simple outer div around a component and the snapshot basically said the whole page had changed when in fact the div had made the snapshot indent the identical content.
+To test this thought, we put a simple outer div around a component and the snapshot basically said the whole page had changed when in fact the div had made the snapshot indent the identical content.

 > "It does seem a bit fiddly with minor changes causing big changes in
 > snapshots"

-The rails camp pairing experience was a great way to get an overview of how people work, pair and test.
-In the Case of Emily she would usually write a unit test frist, get the code to work and then write a feature test afterwards.
+The rails camp pairing experience was a great way to get an overview of how different people work, pair and test.
+We learned that Emily would usually write a unit test frist, get the code to work and then write a feature test afterwards.

-Emily was happy with the way the pairing went.
-She liked the idea of the layered tests between BDD and TDD.
-The ability that pending a test allowed you to write a test first at the BDD level and leave it delibaretly failing.
-This allowing you to focus on the next layer of test and then the implmentatoin allows you to go back up the levels watching the unit/component spec pass first and then the integratoin spec pass at the BDD level.
+Happy with the way our group pairing went, Emily liked the idea we presented of layered tests.

+She thought the ability to mark a test as `pending`, leaving it deliberately failing while focussing on lower level tests and implementation was a great approach.

 ### Lolcommit